SeanHorner/tech_stack_notes/MongoDB.md

 ## What rules does Mongo enforce about the structure of documents in a collection?

-The only rule that MongoDB enforces is that each document needs to have a unique object id number.
+The only rule that MongoDB enforces on documents in a collection is that each document needs to have a unique object id number.

-## What is an object id?
+## What is an Object ID?

 An ObjectId is a unique identifier assigned to each document in MongoDB as a reference.
 The field for this identifier is $oid.